Home > Blog > What skills do you need to be an accountant?

 What’s great is that at the start, you don’t necessarily need specific finance experience to demonstrate your organisational skills.
 Perhaps you’ve been head of a charity committee in the past, or you’re known as the one in your office who always has the finger on the pulse of running projects.

 And if you’re not quite as organised as you’d like?
 There are plenty of tricks and tools to get you up to scratch.
 We recommend you try making the most of calendars, alphabetised folders and day planners.
 If you also want to bring some more colour to your desk, try using bright colour-coded post-it notes and highlighters.
+Time management

 It’s another skill that goes hand-in-hand with organisation.
 Working as an accountant, you’re going to have multiple tasks, all with competing priorities.
 How do you know where to spend your time on and how much?